 I joined the department as assistant to the Impacts 08 research programme, investigating Liverpool's hosting of the European Capital of Culture programme in 2008, and following this completed doctoral research as part of an AHRC/ESRC Impact Fellowship in Cultural Policy and Regeneration.

-My teaching in the department centres on the same issues explored in my research of methods and the role of culture, and I lead the provision of training in quantitative research methods at undergraduate and postgraduate level.
+My teaching in the department centres on the same issues explored in my research of social research methods and the role of culture, and I lead the provision of training in quantitative research methods at undergraduate and postgraduate level.
+I have supervised PhD research into creative work and cultural policy and welcome queries from prospective students in these areas.